 Slice apple into thin slices and then chop into smaller pieces, no need to peel, more vitamins and fiber that way, but if you must, feel free to peel.
 My apple preferences are Granny Smith (for tartness) or Honeycrisp (for sweet-tart), but use your fave!

-Or even take it up a notch and serve with these crisp, smoky Maple Bourbon Pecans!
+Take it up a notch and serve with these crisp, smoky Maple Bourbon Pecans!

-Lob in goat cheese (or check out options below), pour desired vinaigrette over the salad and toss to coat.
+Lob in goat cheese (or check out options below), pour vinaigrette over the salad and toss to coat.
 Serve immediately.

 - Make your dressing and refrigerate